dschnelldavis/angular2-json-schema-form/README.md

 </json-schema-form>
 ```

 Where the `schema` input is a valid JSON schema object (either v3 or v4), and the `onSubmit` output is a function that will be called when the form is submitted, with the results of the form as a JSON object.
+If you don't already have your own schemas, you can find a whole bunch of samples to test with in the `src/playground/examples` folder, as described above.

-(Note: The `loadExternalAssets` attribute is explained in more detail below, in the 'Changing or adding frameworks' section.
-For now just know that it is useful when you are first trying out this library, but you will usually want to remove it in your production site and instead separately load the external assets required by a particular display framework.
-For example, the above tag will use the default Bootstrap 3 display framework, so if your site already loads the style sheets and javascript libraries for Bootstrap 3, you should remove the `loadExternalAssets` attribute to prevent those assets from being loaded twice.)
+(Note: The `loadExternalAssets` attribute is useful when you are first trying out this library, but you will usually want to remove it in your production sites.
+You can find more details about this in 'Changing or adding frameworks', below.)

 ### Advanced use